 Flipp has received a lot of positive reviews and is worth adding to your list of best coupons apps in Canada.

 Caddle is a free cash back app that helps Canadians to save money when shopping for groceries and other pantry items.
 It was founded in 2015 and is similar to other savings apps that require you to upload your shopping receipt (i.e. Checkout 51, Receipt Hog and Ibotta).
 Caddle is not available in the U.S.

 In addition to cash back rebates, Caddle offers users additional ways to earn money such as through taking short surveys, watching video adverts, writing reviews, and referring friends.

 This is how Caddle works:

-- Download the app here (plus a $1 sign-up bonus).
+- Download the app here (and enter the promo code ENOCH48192 to get a $1 sign-up bonus).

 - Browse the weekly cash back offers.

 - Shop in-store or online at your favourite stores.

 - Scan and upload your receipt using the app.